kubewarden/docs/docs/security/disclosure.md

 best protect Kubewarden's user-base from the impact of security issues.
 On our side, this means:

-- We will respond to security incidents as a priority.
+- We will respond to security incidents on priority.
 - We will fix the issue as soon as is practical, keeping in mind that not all risks are created equal.
 - We will always transparently let the community know about any incident that affects them.